 Heading further from Patan Durbar Square towards Pashupatinath Temple, one of the holiest Hindu temples, where every year millions of devotees from around the world flock to pay homage to get liberation from their sin and also a place to view open cremation.

 If you are to visit this spot during the Shivaratri Festival which falls during the month of February, an easy view of Nanga Baba (necked Saddhu) smoking marijuana with devotees can be viewed.

-In this single day festival, almost a million people from around the world visit Pashupatinath an important day for Lord Shiva during Shivaratri festival tour.
+In this single-day festival, almost a million people from around the world visit Pashupatinath an important day for Lord Shiva during the Shivaratri festival tour.

-With numerous monastery around where lamas will be performing ritual ceremonies, praying flags, and strolling praying wheels around the stupa to get the blessing and finally enjoying your lunch at one of the rooftop restaurants, you will drive to your respective hotel.
+With numerous monasteries around where lamas will be performing ritual ceremonies, praying flags, and strolling praying wheels around the stupa to get the blessing and finally enjoying your lunch at one of the rooftop restaurants, you will drive back to your respective hotel.